 Master of Science (M.S.) in Speech Communication: Speech and Hearing Sciences

 1 online resource (3, 76a pages)

 A Spearman correlation coefficient was performed in order to examine the strength of the relationship between parent report/interview and direct assessment.
 A significance value of .05 was used.
 Results revealed that parent report is a valid means for assessing receptive communication skills in the preschool-aged population with cerebral palsy.
-Two one-way measures of analysis of variance (ANOV A) were performed in order to examine whether or not a significant difference existed, among the categories of motor impairment in terms of receptive communication and receptive vocabulary scores.
+Two one-way measures of analysis of variance (ANOVA) were performed in order to examine whether or not a significant difference existed, among the categories of motor impairment in terms of receptive communication and receptive vocabulary scores.
 Significant differences were not found for the development of receptive language skills between the categories of motor impairment in this sample.
-However, further research using a larger sample size may identify significant differences between the moderate and severe groups in terms of scores obtained on the PPVT and the V ABS receptive subscale.
+However, further research using a larger sample size may identify significant differences between the moderate and severe groups in terms of scores obtained on the PPVT and the VABS receptive subscale.

 Livick, Susan Kathleen, "A Comparison of Parent Interview and Direct Assessment of Receptive Language in Preschool-aged Children with Cerebral Palsy" (1997).
 Dissertations and Theses.
 Paper 5327.